Lethabomohlala/cues_app/README.md

 ### Demo Video
 Watch the app in action: https://youtu.be/8OqIWdSVxyM

+## Author
+- Lethabo Mohlala

+## Description
+This project was developed as part of an academic assignment.

 ## Meaning Behind “CUES”
 Cues. represents subtle guidance- the small signals that help us make decisions in everyday life.
 Just like changes in light or mood throughout the day, cues influence our behaviour naturally.
 This app embraces that idea by offering gentle suggestions, helping users make decisions without overthinking or feeling overwhelmed.